Professor of English

 Office Hours:By Appointment

-- Associate Provost for Instructional Innovation, Professor of English, University Distinguished Teaching Scholar
+- University Distinguished Teaching Scholar

-- Ph.D., Rhetoric, Carnegie Mellon University, 1990
+- Ph.D., Carnegie Mellon University, 1990

-Mike Palmquist is Associate Provost, Professor of English, and University Distinguished Teaching Scholar at Colorado State University, where he supports university-wide efforts to enhance learning and teaching in face-to-face, blended, and distance courses.
+Mike Palmquist is Professor of English and University Distinguished Teaching Scholar at Colorado State University.
+Prior to returning to his role as a faculty member in the 2020-’21 academic year, he served for fourteen years in various university leadership roles, including founding director of the Institute for Learning and Teaching (TILT), director of CSU Online (CSU’s Division of Continuing Education), and Associate Provost for Instructional Innovation.
 His scholarly interests include writing across the curriculum, the effects of computer and network technologies on writing instruction, and new approaches to scholarly publishing.

 Selected Recent Publications

 Palmquist, M., and Barbara Wallraff.
-(2018).
-In Conversation.
-Boston: Bedford/St. Martin's. http://www.macmillanlearning.com/Catalog/product/inconversation-firstedition-palmquist
+(2020).
+In Conversation: A Writer’s Guidebook, 2nd Edition.
+Bedford/St. Martin's.
+(1st edition, 2018) https://www.macmillanlearning.com/college/us/product/In-Conversation/p/1319157777

 Recent Keynote Addresses and Conference Presentations

 “The Power of Story: The Role of Narrative in Shaping and Interpreting Our Actions.”
 6th American Midwest Confucius Institute Director Conference.
 Fort Collins, Colorado, September 3, 2016.
 Keynote.